ServerlessLLM/ServerlessLLM/docs/stable/store/installation_with_rocm.md

 1. GPU memory leak in ROCm before version 6.2.0.

 This issue is due to an internal bug in ROCm.
-After the inference instance is completed, the GPU memory is still occupied and not related.
+After the inference instance is completed, the GPU memory is still occupied and not released.
 For more information, please refer to [issue](https://github.com/ROCm/HIP/issues/3580).

 2. vLLM v0.5.0.post1 can not be built in ROCm 6.2.0